-SPEC 3020 Applied Behavior Analysis for Teachers 3-0-3 Prerequisites: Admission to Teacher Education and SPEC 2000.
+SPEC 3020 Applied Behavior Analysis for Teachers 3-0-3 Prerequisites: SPEC 2999, admission to Teacher Education, and SPEC 2000.
 A study of the general principles of applied behavior analysis including the foundations for understanding behavior, increasing appropriate behavior, and managing challenging behaviors across a variety of learning environments with individuals who have disabilities.